Optimal control of protein copy number: Introduction

 \section{Introduction}

 Biochemical reaction networks play a central role in cellular response to external stimuli (such as cell-cell signaling), converting inter-cellular signals into a driven chemical response~\cite{signalling}.
-A prominent communication channel for chemical signals across the cell membrane are G-protein coupled receptors (GPCRs).
-Diffusible agonist ligands bind to the extracellular face of a GPCR and allosterically induce a conformational change on its intracellular face.
-This conformational change alters the binding affinity between diffusible G-proteins and the receptor, eliciting a series of reactions ultimately leading to the cellular response~\cite{nobel2012}.
+A prominent communication channel for chemical signals across the cell membrane is the G-protein coupled receptors (GPCRs).
+An agonist ligand binds to the extracellular face of a GPCR and allosterically induces a conformational change on its intracellular face.
+This conformational change stimulates exchange of GDP for GTP on the $\alpha$ subunit of the intracellularly bound heterotrimeric G-protein, thereby reducing the binding affinity between the G-protein and the receptor.
+The G-protein unbinds from the GPCR and dissociates into separate $\alpha$ and $\beta\gamma$ subunits, which respectively diffuse away from the GPCR in the cytosol and in the membrane~\cite{MBOC}.
+The delocalization of the $\alpha$ and $\beta\gamma$ subunits from the GPCR increases their concentration in the cytosol and at other membrane locations, respectively, which elicits a series of reactions ultimately leading to the downstream cellular response~\cite{nobel2012}.

 In mammals, GPCRs mediate many physiological responses---to changes in concentrations of peptides, hormones, lipids, neurotransmitters, ions, odorants, tastants, and light.
-Since $\sim$1000 human genes code for GPCRs~\cite{nobel1,nobel2}, we predict that an energetically efficient signaling process through a GPCR would provide a selective advantage, such that evolved signaling pathways could be expected to exhibit impressive efficiency.
+Since $\sim$1000 human genes code for GPCRs~\cite{nobel1,nobel2}, we predict that a more energetically efficient signaling process through a GPCR (all else being equal) would provide a selective advantage, such that evolved signaling pathways could be expected to exhibit impressive efficiency.
+While energetic efficiency is surely only one of many criteria that influence natural selection, presumably greater efficiency provides an advantage when holding other criteria constant~\cite{Hasenstaub:2010eh}.

+One ultimate effect of agonist ligand binding extracellularly to the GPCR is to decrease the integral membrane protein GPCR's intracellular binding affinity for the G-protein, and thus increase the concentration of G-protein $\alpha$ subunit in the cytosol.
+Thus the GPCR signaling process can be modeled as changes in the chemical potential difference between unbound G-protein and G-protein bound at the cell membrane (from hereon simply referred to as the chemical potential), ultimately driving changes in G-protein concentration in the cytosol.
+The chemical potential is externally controlled by modulating the number of activated GPCRs through, for example, changing extracellular concentrations of agonist ligand.